Staff & Board

 Research and Stewardship Coordinator

-Austin received his B.S. in Biology with an ecology and conservation biology at Idaho State University in Pocatello, Idaho.
+Austin received his B.S. in Biology, with an emphasis in ecology and conservation biology, at Idaho State University in Pocatello, Idaho in 2020.
 He also received his Master’s of Science degree in Biology at Idaho State with a thesis emphasis on the stopover ecology of migrating passerines in southeastern Idaho.
 He is an avid birder and outdoorsman, with his favorite birds being Northern Hawk Owl (Surnia ulula) and just about all the passerines, a group that includes songbirds.
 His intense passion for birds and other wildlife since toddlerhood has appropriately unified his hobbies with his career interests.
 He never leaves the office or his house without binoculars!
 On any given day you can find him doing something with birds or other wildlife.
-On occasion he can be found going trail running, on long walks in the neighborhood, or enjoying live jazz music with his dear wife Grace.
+On occasion he can be found trail running, on long walks in the neighborhood, or enjoying live jazz music with his dear wife Grace.

 Robert Windham